 What are the grounds for submitting an Out of Time witness statement?

 An Out of Time Witness Statement/Statutory Declaration may be filed on one of the following four specific grounds.
 These are that:

 - That you appealed the PCN within 28 days of service but you had not received a Notice of Rejection.

 - That within 28 days from receiving the Notice of Rejection, you further appealed to the Parking Adjudicator but had not received a response.

 - That you had paid the penalty in full (before a warrant had been issued).

 Completing an Out of Time Witness Statement/Statutory Declaration.

-Help with completing an Out of Time Witness Statement
+I need help with completing an Out of Time Witness Statement forms (TE7 and TE9)

 As no two cases are the same, it is very difficult indeed to provide a ‘template’ Out of Time Witness Statement/Statutory Declaration.
 Each case is individual.
 If you require assistance with completing the forms please see below.
 We charge a fee of £45 for this service.
 However, in cases where there is more than one penalty charge notice, we substantially reduce our fees for the additional applications.
 We have an entire page dedicated to this subject here.

 Commentary from Bailiff Advice Online

 We have been assisting motorists with drafting of Out of Time witness statements for the past 12 years.
-If you require assistance with completing the TE7 and TE9 or (PE2 and PE3), you can email a question to us using our popular Question page.
-Alternatively, you can contact us by phone.
+If you require assistance with completing the TE7 and TE9 or (PE2 and PE3), you can email a question to us using our popular Enquiry Form.
+Alternatively, you can contact our free helpline.
 Details are on our Contact page.